Federico Giraudo: Loan to Ternana

 On 23 July 2018, Giraudo was loaned to Serie C club Ternana on a season-long loan deal.
 One week later, on 29 July, he made his debut for Ternana in a match won 4–2 at penalties after a 1–1 home draw against Pontedera in the first round of Coppa Italia, he played the entire match.
 Three months later, on 4 November, he made his Serie C debut for Ternana as a substitute replacing Aniello Sanzano in the 68th minute of a 4–1 away win over Monza.
 He became Ternana's first-choice after the start of the season.
 One more month later, on 4 December, Giraudo played his first match as a starter, a 3–0 home win over Rimini, he was replaced by Daniele Gasparetto after 84 minutes.
-Giraudo ended his loan to Ternana with 25 appearances, 12 of them as a sterter.
+Giraudo ended his loan to Ternana with 25 appearances, 12 of them as a starter.